 Cullinan Park is the largest and perhaps most well-known park in Sugar Land.
 It’s a bird watcher’s haven with two lakes, wetlands, open prairie and woodland areas, and those same areas are host to great fishing spots, canoeing and kayaking, hiking and relaxing.
 Cullinan features several wooden boardwalks with tall observation towers.
 This makes it easier to get closer to the natural elements you’re seeking.

-In the park you’ll find plenty of parking and restrooms, a playground, nature trails, grill and picnic areas and a pavilion.
+In the park you’ll find plenty of parking and restrooms, a natural play area, nature trails, grill and picnic areas and a pavilion.
 Please note that Cullinan Park trails are pedestrian only.
 No bikes are permitted, to retain the tranquil setting.

 Sugar Land Memorial Park